 As is often the case in a small village, Bellaire doesn't have a public transportation system that people use for their commute.

-The citizens of Bellaire are very well educated compared to the average community in the nation: 36.44% of adults in Bellaire have a bachelor's degree or even advanced degree.
+The population of Bellaire is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.61% of adults in Bellaire have a bachelor's degree or even advanced degree.

-The per capita income in Bellaire in 2022 was $28,593, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
-This equates to an annual income of $114,372 for a family of four.
+The per capita income in Bellaire in 2022 was $33,681, which is middle income relative to Michigan and the nation.
+This equates to an annual income of $134,724 for a family of four.
 However, Bellaire contains both very wealthy and poor people as well.

 The people who call Bellaire home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bellaire residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bellaire include German, English, Irish, French, and Scottish.
+The greatest number of Bellaire residents report their race to be White, followed by Asian.
+Important ancestries of people in Bellaire include German, English, Irish, Dutch, and Scottish.

 The most common language spoken in Bellaire is English.
 Other important languages spoken here include Polish and Spanish.